Frequently Asked Questions about public crossdressing

 If you have broken the law, expect to be treated in the manner that is dictated by the laws of Australia, regardless of how you are dressed.

-If I'm going to a club and am dressed as a woman, what do I do when handing over my ID, which will not match with how I'm presenting?
+Going to a club and am dressed as a woman; my ID will not match how I am dressed?

 Answer: Clubs these days will ask you for some form of ID when signing in or entering the premises.
 This is regardless of whether you are male or female.
 The main reason for this is so the club can ascertain whether the person signing in is outside the circle of licensed regulation.